-Not all fat is packaged the same way, researchers findFebruary 15th, 2013 in Overweight and Obesity /
+Not all fat is packaged the same way, researchers findFebruary 15, 2013 in Medicine & Health / Overweight and Obesity

 Fat is stored in the body in two distinct ways, Yale researchers have discovered.
 While the finding may not help people shed excess pounds, it may shed light on how to prevent health problems associated with weight gain.